Put The Events In Order

 3. Cause-and-Effect Analysis:

 For events with a clear cause-and-effect relationship, analyze the sequence by identifying the cause and then the resulting effects.
-This approach is particularly useful for understanding historical events or complex processes.
+Practically speaking, this approach is particularly useful for understanding historical events or complex processes.
 By tracing the chain of events from cause to effect, you can establish their chronological order.

 • Example: Analyzing the sequence of events leading to World War I involves understanding the various alliances, nationalist sentiments, and escalating tensions that culminated in the assassination of Archduke Franz Ferdinand and the outbreak of war.